 - currently on an executive team or evidence of executive-level leadership (approximately 10-20 years of experience)

 - history of successfully managing and motivating staff

 - record of initiative and achievement (e.g. successfully led a change process that delivered tangible results)

-- experience of successfully working with a broad set of stakeholders, including: clinicians; professional associations; governments; and other provider organizations
+- experience of successfully working with a broad set of relevant parties, including: clinicians; professional associations; governments; and other provider organizations

 - indications of career progression and ambition based on resume and personal statement

 - strong letter of support from a CEO or Board Chair

 AHLP was a rare and welcome opportunity to step out of the intense demands of hospital leadership and to reflect on my leadership values, strengths and challenges in a supportive, collaborative setting.
 The sequential model and immersive approach gives this program greater power and impact than other leadership courses I have participated in.

 Dr. Brian Hodges | Executive Vice President, Education & Chief Medical Officer

 When people are pushed out of their comfort zone, that’s when breakthrough learning occurs.
 The program helped me to articulate what kind of leader I want to be, and provided me with the skills and tools to take me to another level.